Dmytro-Yakovenko/MeetUp/backend/README.md

     ```json
     {
-      "message": "Group couldn't be found",
+      "message": "Group couldn"t be found",
       "statusCode": 404
     }
     ```

-### Add an Image to a Event based on the Event's id
+### Add an Image to a Event based on the Event"s id

 Create and return a new image for an event specified by id.